7 ways to help your Wedding Videographer on your Wedding Day

-Spring has officially arrived and wedding season 2019 is here!
+Spring has officially arrived and wedding season is here!
 We filmed Hollie and Zack’s wedding in Cullman a few weeks ago, and have Madilynn and Garrett get married in Nashville next week – so we thought what better time than ever to post a blog to share with all current and future AMP brides to help make their day the best that it can be!
 We have been part of hundreds of weddings over the years, but you only get one wedding day and we hope to impart some things we’ve learned along the way to make sure your video is the best that it can be.
 Today’s blog is shared with you from the UK’s AK Films over in the London.
-I must give the credit to Arran Kenny, who wrote the original post, but trust me when I say, this is exactly what I’d write if he hadn’t done it first.
+I must give the credit to Arran Kenny, who wrote the original post, but trust me when I say, this is exactly what I’d write if he hadn’t done it first (and I have updated it with lessons learned as I go along).

 So without further adieu, here’s the real deal.
 You make the memories, we make them last forever…